wechto/paper/README.md

 We introduce a unified formalism for defining these topologies through the lens of metrics.
 We establish a hierarchy amongst these metrics and demonstrate their theoretical implications on the Markov Decision Process specifying the rl problem.

 :curly_loop: [Environment Shaping in Reinforcement Learning using State Abstraction](https://arxiv.org/pdf/2006.13160.pdf) :sweat_drops:

+:curly_loop: [A RELATIONAL INTERVENTION APPROACH FOR UNSUPERVISED DYNAMICS GENERALIZATION IN MODEL-BASED REINFORCEMENT LEARNING](https://openreview.net/pdf?id=YRq0ZUnzKoZ) :fire: :volcano:

+Because environments are not labelled, the extracted information inevitably contains redundant information unrelated to the dynamics in transition segments and thus fails to maintain a crucial property of Z: Z should be similar in the same environment and dissimilar in different ones. we introduce an interventional prediction module to estimate the probability of two estimated zi , zj belonging to the same environment.